-The recipe for the play dough soap is easy to make and basically foolproof.
+The recipe for this play dough soap that morphs into a soap slime with water is easy to make and basically foolproof.
 Too dry, add a few drops of water, too wet add a tsp or so of cornstarch.
 The pictured here (and the included recipe) is purposely made slightly dry.
-It is a large batch and this way the balls don’t adhere to each other when tossed in a ziploc bag.
+It is a large batch and this way the balls don’t adhere to each other when the soap dough is tossed in a ziploc bag.
 The soap is still quite malleable.
 I do make smaller batches slightly softer.

 She loves playing with the play dough soap in her bath as well as in the sink, especially when it gets to a gooey slime stage.
 I love that it washes down the drain and other than a little starch residue to rinse out of the tub it is basically mess free.

-The play dough soap starts at a texture much like you would expect, but over time as it gets wetter it transforms during play.
+The play dough soap starts at a texture much like you would expect, but over time as it gets wetter it transforms during play into a fun gooey slime soap.

 With more water play, the play dough soap morphs into a drippy oozy slime like stage.
 Fun to watch and feel, as well as paint the sides of the tub with.
 Finally the soap dough dissolves into the water, hopefully after your child is clean…lol.